 All majors are required to attend the monthly department meeting.
 Any absence must be approved by the department chair prior to the meeting.
-These meetings are typically held the first Monday of each month at 5 pm in the Pridemore Playhouse.
+These meetings are typically held the first Monday of each month at 5 pm.

 Students unable to attend class are disallowed from attending shop or rehearsal on that same day.
 When absent from class, the student should contact their teacher, shop supervisor and/or director as soon as possible.

 The Department of Theatre subscribes to and upholds the university’s policies regarding the use of alcohol and drugs.
 The use of, or being under the influence of or in the possession of, these substances in the classroom, shop work spaces, rehearsal or performance setting is not permitted.